linkdevelopment/FilePicker_Android/README.md

 ```
 **allowSyncWithGallery**
 ```
-check if should copy captured image/video to the gallery
+check if should copy the captured image/video to the gallery
 ```
 **galleryFolderName**
 ```
-app specific folder name in gallery by default is null and captured image/video saved in default folder
+app-specific folder name in the gallery by default is null and captured image/video saved in the default folder
 ```
 **selectionMode**
 ```